 The given name of Shaheed e saalis was Noor Allah and the title was Qazi and Zia al Deen.
 His Kunyat was Abul Majd.
 His father was Mohammed Sharif al Hussain and he was a Sayed descending from the 4th Imam, Imam Zain al Abedeen (a.s).
 Shaheed e Saalis belonged to the clan of Mar-ashi Sayeds.
-He has descended from the Imam Zada, a scion of the 4th Imam (a.s), who settled down in Mar-Allah was born at Shustar in Noor the Khuzistan ash.
-Oazi Province of Iran in the year 956 H (which is equivalent to 1549 A.D).
+He has descended from the Imam Zada, a scion of the 4th Imam (a.s), who settled down in Mar-ash.
+Qazi Noor Allah was born at Shustar in the Khuzistan Province of Iran in the year 956 H (which is equivalent to 1549 A.D).
 His intial education was in the tutelage of his father and uncle.
 At the age of 19 years, in 974 H he moved to Mashahd e Muqdis for higher education.and got admitted to the Hauza e Ilmia, the Seminary, there.
-When he was at the age of 35 years, in 993 H, he felt there was the need of his in India and therefore. migrated services he there from Mashad.
-From 993 H to 1019 H, a period of 26 years he spent in different centers of the sprawling country.
-On 26 Rabi al Awwal, 1019 H, a functionary of the Moguls, on the orders of King Iehangir, martyred him at the age of 63 years and he has been interred near the city of Agra.
-His mausoleum is visited by the Momineen with great veneration to this day.
-Of his monumental work, 140 books have been listed.in the books of history.
-He has lot more publications to his credit that are spread far and wide in the Sub Continent.
-One will not be far wrong if he says that the Shia Faith established firm roots in the Sub Continent because of his untiring efforts which ultimately became the cause of his Martyrdom.
+When he was at the age of 35 years, in 993 H. he felt there was the need of his services in India and therefore. he migrated from Mashad.
+From 993 H to 1019 H, a period 26 years he spent in different centers of the sprawling country.
+On 26 Rabi al Awwal, 1019 H, a functionary of the Moguls, on the orders of King Jehangir, martyred him at the age of 63 years and he has been interred near the of Agra.
+His mausoleum is visited the Momineen with great veneration to this day.
+Of his monumental work, 140 books have been listed in the books of history.
+He has lot more publications to his spread far and wide in that are Continent.
+One will not be far wrong if he says that firm the Shia Faith established in the Sub roots Continent because of his untiring efforts which ultimately became the cause of his Martyrdom.